vnijs/radiant/inst/quant/tools/help/compare_props.md

 > Compare proportions for two or more groups in the data

 The compare proportions test is used to evaluate if the frequency of occurrence of some event, behavior, intention, etc. differs across groups.
+The null hypothesis for the difference in proportions across groups in the population is set to zero.
+We test this hypothesis using sample data.

 We can perform either a one-tailed test (i.e., `less than` or `greater than`) or a two-tailed test (see the `Alternative hypothesis` dropdown).
 A one-tailed test is useful if we want to evaluate if the available sample data suggest that, for example, the proportion of dropped calls is larger (or smaller) for one wireless provider compared to others.

 ### Example